ollypom/swarmmode-networking-manuals/namespaces.md

        valid_lft forever preferred_lft forever
 ```

-I have then created a Docker Swarm using the in build Docker Swarm Mode (Swarmkit).
+I have then created a cluster using the embedded Docker Swarm Mode (Swarmkit).

 ```
 [olly@docker0 ~]$ docker swarm init